renalmri-org/website.github.io/_pages/events_gent2023.md

 # Program committee

  The program committee is responsible for selecting topics, speakers, and proffered papers from submitted abstracts.
-Names are to be determined but will consist of one member from each of the following disciplines:
+Names are to be determined (we welcome any suggestions) but we are committed to a balanced committee including one member from each of the following disciplines:

  - Nephrologist
  - MRI physicist or engineer